1602341/cs30-paperio/proposal.md

 A remake of the classic 2D Paper.io game.
 A single player will be constantly moving around the screen, trying to increase its land.

 ## Needs To Have List
-- Start screen
+- Start screen ☑
-- Death screen
+- Death screen ☑/2
-- Flood Fill Algorithm
+- Flood Fill Algorithm ☑/2
 - Other Interactive Characters/AI
-- Music and sound effects
+- Music and sound effects ☑
-- Character controlled by WASD and Arrows
+- Character controlled by WASD ☑

 ## Nice To Have
 - A 3D element